Your retirement journey

 If you take all the money in your account as a single cash lump sum, the first 25% will usually be tax-free.
 However, the amount of tax-free cash available is restricted by the Lump Sum Allowance (LSA), which sets a limit of £268,275, unless you have previously applied to HMRC for LTA protection (in which case a higher limit may apply).
 The rest of your lump sum will taxed at your marginal rate of tax.

-You might also be able to take the money in your account as a series of cash lump sums; in this case, the first 25% of each payment will be tax-free (subject to the above limit) and the rest taxed as income.
+You might also be able to take the money as a series of cash lump sums; in this case, the first 25% of each payment will be tax-free (subject to the above limit) and the rest taxed as income.
 Depending on your other income in the tax year you take it, a withdrawal might push you into a higher tax band and increase the amount of tax you’ll need to pay.
+If you want the flexibility to take your savings in more than two cash withdrawals, you’ll need to transfer your account to another provider.

 Flexible retirement is an option where you take some of the money in your pension account early, but continue working and paying into the Fund.
-You can only do this once.
+You can only do this once before retirement.

 You can either take a one-off cash lump sum direct from the Fund, or transfer a portion of your account to another arrangement, leaving the balance invested in the Fund until a later date.
 (You must leave at least £10,000 in your DC Section pension account or get the Trustee’s agreement if you want to leave less.)